Learn Russian: Russian Made Easy 1

 доктор, инженер, бизнесмен

 NOTE: I’ve chosen to not sound out the Russian words in this transcript using English letters.
 Instead, I suggest quickly learning to read Russian so you can follow along.
-There will be a link or banner to my popular read Russian video series somewhere on the right side of this page.
+Here’s my free course: Three Hour Cyrillic which will teach you to read Russian in just a few hours.

 I’m going to have our native speaker say them again, and I’d like you to repeat, out loud, after he says each one.
 The thing is, learning a language requires participation.
 If you just passively listen to these podcasts, you won’t benefit much.
 So, throughout all these podcasts, I’ll be asking you to say things — out loud — in Russian all the time.
 So, please repeat after the native speaker: